TremendousPorcupines/bangazon-node-api/README.md

   To instantiate a new database you will need to run `$ npm run db:reset` in your terminal.

 ##### Populate Database:
-The following should be run in numerical order to account for data dependencies.
-  1. Users - run `$ npm run db:users` in your terminal.
+  To populate an instantiated database you will need to run `$ npm run db:populate` in your terminal.